jindal07/OptiNexus/README.md

 ## 🔒 Privacy & Security

-- **Auto-delete** - Files automatically deleted after 30 minutes
-- **No permanent storage** - Files are processed and cleaned up
+- **No permanent storage** - Files are processed and stored temporarily
 - **Client-side uploads** - Direct to Vercel Blob
 - **Stateless backend** - No database or user tracking
-- **Cron cleanup** - Vercel Cron runs every 15 minutes to remove expired files

 ## 📄 License